 A diver medic is a member of the dive team who is trained in advanced first aid (as opposed to a diving doctor).
-IMCA audits and approves diver medic training providers to assist members in the absence of any existing international scheme.
+IMCA audits and approves diver medic training courses to assist members in the absence of any existing international scheme.

 Approval of training courses

-IMCA-recognised training providers are audited in accordance with the IMCA scheme for recognition of diver medic training: Guidance for training establishments.
+IMCA-recognised training courses are audited in accordance with the IMCA scheme for recognition of diver medic training: Guidance for training establishments.

-Recognition is available to schools based anywhere in the world which can satisfy the requirements of the scheme and provided there is a business requirement from our membership for a school in the region.
+Recognition is available four courses based anywhere in the world which can satisfy the requirements of the scheme and provided there is a business requirement from our membership for a course in the region.

 Validity of training certificates

-As part of the recognition scheme, IMCA defines acceptance criteria for individuals to be able to sit initial and refresher courses.
+As part of the approval scheme, IMCA defines acceptance criteria for individuals to be able to sit initial and refresher courses.

 Training establishments offering IMCA-approved diver medic training courses issue certificates which are valid for a two-year period.
 ‘Renewal’ is required as follows: